Rob Lee: Later career

-After a short, unsuccessful spell with Derby, which saw them relegated from the Premier League, Lee was sold to West Ham United in 2003, after scoring twice in games against Reading and Ipswich Town.
+Following a short, unsuccessful spell with Derby, which saw them relegated from the Premier League, Lee was sold to West Ham United in 2003, after scoring twice in games against Reading and Ipswich Town.
 However, he played only a handful of games for the Hammers during the 2003–04 season.
-Following this, he was released on a free transfer, and was signed by former Arsenal and England captain Tony Adams, to help Wycombe Wanderers climb out of the newly named League Two.
+Following this, he signed for Oldham Athletic on a free transfer, playing just the 1 game, leaving the club within a month.
+Following this he was signed by former Arsenal and England captain Tony Adams, to help Wycombe Wanderers climb out of the newly named League Two.
 He played two seasons in League Two with the Chairboys, before leaving in June 2006, following the dismissal of John Gorman as the club's manager.
 This took him past his 40th birthday, and he was among the oldest players still playing professional football in England by the time of his last game.

 International career

 Lee played for England between 1994 and 1998, scoring twice in 21 appearances.
 He was called up for the first time for a friendly against the USA in September 1994, and scored on his début the following month against Romania.
 He was in the squad for the 1998 World Cup under Glenn Hoddle, and came on once as a substitute against Colombia.
-He had been surprisingly omitted from the England squad for Euro 96 under Terry Venables despite being in arguably better form in 1996 than two years later.
+He had been surprisingly omitted from the England squad for UEFA Euro 1996 under Terry Venables despite being in arguably better form in 1996 than two years later.

 Post-playing career

 In October 2006, Lee was interviewed for the manager position at AFC Bournemouth, but the job went to Kevin Bond.
 Lee was arrested in July 2007, alongside former teammate Warren Barton, for taking a limousine but was not charged.
 He also appeared for Newcastle on the charity television show Premier League All Stars in September 2007.

 In May 2008, he captained Legal & General to victory in a charity five-a-side tournament in St Albans, helping to raise £15,000 for the leukaemia charity the Anthony Nolan Trust.

 In 2008, he worked as a regular pundit for Singapore's Football Channel.
 In 2010 he was also backup commentator alongside John Burridge for TEN Sports' UEFA Champions League fixtures.

 On 5 November 2019, Lee was inducted into the Newcastle United Hall of Fame.

-In 2019 and 2020, Lee featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.
+In 2019 and 2020, Lee featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting to get a squad of former England international footballers back fit and healthy for a game against Germany legends.

+Personal life

+Lee is married to his wife, Anna.
+The couple have three children, Olly and Elliot, both of whom are also footballers, and one daughter Megan.